 Felicia is an adjunct professor at Point Loma Nazarene University and a member of several local, state and national professional organizations including; The Association of African American Educators, Delta Sigma Theta Sorority, Incorporated, Association for Positive Behavior Support and a founding member of the Coalition for Restorative Schools.
 Felicia recently began her journey as a doctorate student at the University of California San Diego where she hopes to research the impact PBIS implementation has on improving school culture and student outcomes in the alternative educational settings.

-Stephanie Tague, MSW serves as the coordinator for Santa Clara County Office of Education’s Safe and Healthy Schools Department and for the regional Positive Behavior Interventions and Supports (PBIS) Technical Assistance Center.
-Stephanie has served the educational system in a variety of roles during her tenure, from AmeriCorps to administrator.
+Stephanie Tague, MSW serves as the coordinator for Santa Clara County Office of Education’s regional Positive Behavior Interventions and Supports (PBIS) Technical Assistance Center.
+Stephanie has served California’s educational system in a variety of roles during her tenure, from AmeriCorps to administrator.
 Prior to succumbing to the siren call of the Golden State, Stephanie worked as a behavioral health social worker with a focus on special needs populations in Pennsylvania.
 She received her degrees from the University of Pittsburgh.

 Sheari Taylor is a Consultant II, for Positive Behavior Interventions and Supports (PBIS), in the Community Health and Safe Schools Unit, Division of Student Services, for the Los Angeles County Office of Education (LACOE).
 Sheari currently provides PBIS training, coaching, and technical assistance to schools and districts throughout the County.
 She has an extensive background as a teacher, in both general and Special Education, staff developer, site administrator in Title I and non-Title I schools, and as Consultant II for the Regional System of District and School Support at LACOE.
 She is also a Region 11 County Lead and trainer for the California Scaling Up Multi-Tiered System of Support (CA SUMS MTSS) initiative.
 Sheari is the Director of Curriculum for Forward Progress, a program that she developed for the City of Long Beach court system that is designed to help end the perpetual cycle of recidivism by rehabilitating first-time misdemeanor offenders.